fja05680/pinkfish/README.md

 pinkfish
 ======
+NOTE: 2021-11-16 I removed the ta-lib import from almost all of the examples.
+Also, I changed the API for DailyBal.append() from append(date, high, low, close) to append(date, close, high=None, low=None).
+You only need specify the close price if you don't care about intraday values in the Daily Balance.
+You'll need to change your code though, because this change isn't backward compatible.

 ANNOUNCEMENT: 2021-11-04 Exciting news - I've removed the pinkfish API dependency on ta-lib.
 You no longer need to have ta-lib installed to use pinkfish.
 This effectively means you need only clone pinkfish and run the setup.py, i.e.
 `git clone https://github.com/fja05680/pinkfish.git`